Get In Touch

 Cleanrooms, within the ISO 14644-1 framework, are classified based on the number of particles per cubic meter of air.
 The standard defines cleanroom classes from ISO Class 1 to ISO Class 9, with ISO Class 1 being the strictest, allowing the fewest particles, and ISO Class 9 permitting the most.

-For most semiconductor processes, cleanrooms need to comply with ISO Class 4-6; however, they may at some times be more strict, depending on the application.
-This includes processes such as photolithography and wafer fabrication.
+For most processes, semiconductor cleanrooms require compliance with ISO Class 4-6; however, they may at some times be more strict, depending on the application.
+Stages such as photolithography and wafer fabrication, for example, often require more demanding cleanrooms.

 Packaging and assembly, on the other hand, are still required to be clean, but much less so, which is why such operations are often housed in ISO Class 7 or ISO Class 8 cleanrooms.